willcook4/calculator/README.md

 HTML has been checked to be valid with https://validator.w3.org.

 ##### Future development
 - Add unit testing with a Mocha and Chai
 - Add in Babel into the gulp tasks and refactor the main.js file into JavaScript ES6
+- Further browser testing(Chrome and Safari tested so far).

 ##### To run this code yourself...
 - Clone this repo